rgknp/AIDayLabs/lab01.1-computer_vision/0_README.md

 This workshop has been broken down into five sections:
 - [1_Setup](./1_Setup.md): Here we'll get everything set up for you to perform these labs - Azure, a Data Science Virtual Machine, and Keys you'll need throughout the workshop. **This should be done prior to attending class**
 - [2_ImageProcessor](./2_ImageProcessor.md): You'll learn about portable class libraries, and how to build an image processor from service helpers
-TODO: need to edit these appropriately after completion
-- [3_TestApp](./3_TestCLI.md): We'll finish building our application and test it out, also storing our insights in `ImageInsights.json`
-- [4_TestCLI](./4_TestCLI2.md) (optional): Here we'll load our images into Cosmos DB and Azure Storage using a console application.
-You should complete this lab if you want to learn more about Cosmos DB, and if you plan on completing **lab01.2-luis_and_search**
+- [3_TestCLI](./4_TestCLI2.md) (optional): Here we'll call the Computer Vision API and load our images into Cosmos DB and Azure Storage using a console application
-- [5_Challenge_and_Closing](./5_Challenge_and_Closing.md): If you get through all the labs, try this challenge.
-You will also find a summary of what you've done and where to learn more.
+- [4_Challenge_and_Closing](./5_Challenge_and_Closing.md): If you get through all the labs, try this challenge.
+You will also find a summary of what you've done and where to learn more